4paradigm/OpenMLDB/docs/en/openmldb_sql/dml/INSERT_STATEMENT.md

 ```

 **Description**
+- By default, `INSERT` does not deduplicate records, whereas `INSERT OR IGNORE` allows ignoring data that already exists in the table, making it suitable for repeated attempts.
-- `INSERT` statement only works in online execute mode
+- Offline execute mode only supports `INSERT`, not `INSERT OR IGNORE`

 ## Examples